krcourville/json-streamify/README.md

 `json-streamify` solves both by:

-- Accepting `Readable` streams directly in your JSON structure
+- Accepting `ReadableStream` streams directly in your JSON structure
 - Automatically converting them to Base64 during serialization
-- Returning a `Readable` stream for memory-efficient HTTP requests
+- Returning a `ReadableStream` for memory-efficient HTTP requests

 ## Key Features

 - **Drop-in replacement** for `JSON.stringify()` with stream support
-- **Automatic Base64 encoding** of any `Readable` streams in your data
+- **Automatic Base64 encoding** of any `ReadableStream` streams in your data
 - **Memory efficient** - streams files instead of loading into memory
 - **TypeScript support** with full type definitions
 - **Dual module support** - works with both CommonJS and ES modules